The TopCoW Challenge -- Topology-Aware Circle of Willis Segmentation for CT and MR Angiography: Descriptions of Submitted Algorithms and Teams

 \paragraph{\textbf{sjtu\_eiee\_2-426lab}} The submissions were made by Zehang Lin, Yusheng Liu and Shunzhi Zhu, taking part in the CTA binary and multiclass tasks.
 They used a two-stage approach using the 3D nnUNet: A first binary segmentation for a custom ROI extraction followed by a segmentation on the extracted ROI only.

+\paragraph{\textbf{SynthCLAIM}} CLAIM had a second team that included Alexander Koch.
+They participated in multiclass segmentation task of the MRA track only in 2024.
+To generate training data, they trained a StyleGAN \supercite{karras2019styleGan} on the TopCoW MRA scans and synthesized 10,000 TOF-MRA volumes.
+These were pseudo-labeled using the nnUNet segmentation model from team CLAIM.
+A two-stage pipeline was then trained exclusively on this synthetic dataset: first, a 2D YOLO-based \supercite{redmon2016yolo} model was trained to detect the CoW ROI slice-wise; second, a 3D nnUNet performed multiclass segmentation within the detected ROIs.
+To enhance topological accuracy, the nnUNet incorporated the Skeleton Recall (SkelRecall) loss.

-\paragraph{\textbf{UB-VTL}} The submissions were made by Tatsat R. Patel and Vincent M. Tutino.
-They took part in both binary segmentation tasks employing a patch-based 3D Brave-Net \citep{hilbert2020bravenet} taking as input a normal patch and a low-res patch for more context.
-As modifications the authors added residual connections, used parametric rectified linear units (PReLu) as activations and worked with the centerline Dice (clDice) \citep{shit2021cldice} as a loss function.
-The code will be made available on \href{https://github.com/tatsatra/ToPCow-CT-Binary}{github.com/tatsatra/ToPCow\-CT\-Binary}.
+\paragraph{\textbf{UB-VTL}} The team consisted of Tatsat R. Patel, Adnan H. Siddiqui, and Vincent M. Tutino.
+In 2023, they participated in binary segmentation tasks employing a patch-based 3D BRAVE-NET \supercite{hilbert2020bravenet} taking as input a normal patch and a low-res patch for more context.
+As modifications, they added residual connections, used parametric rectified linear units (PReLu) as activations and worked with the centerline Dice (clDice) as a loss function.
+In 2024, they participated in the segmentation and detection tasks for the CTA track only.
+For segmentation task, they used a two-stage pipeline based on BRAVE-NET.
+Stage 1 performed binary segmentation of CoW vessels using the clDice loss; stage 2 used a modified BRAVE-NET with the stage 1 binary mask as additional input to perform multiclass segmentation.
+For detection task, they used a two-stage atlas-based method without deep learning: CTA images were registered to a CT atlas, \supercite{ctatlas2020ubvtl} and the atlas ROI was computed using the STAPLE \supercite{warfield2004staple} algorithm.
+During inference, the atlas ROI was registered to test images, and Cartesian ray tracing was used to predict CoW coordinates.

 \paragraph{\textbf{UW}} The submission was made by Maysam Orouskhani, Huayu Wang, Mahmud Mossa-Basha and Chengcheng Zhu.
-They took part in the MRA binary task using the patch-based 3D nnUNet framework with a modified 3-component loss function consisting of Dice, Cross-Entropy (CE) and TopK loss.
-The code, models and trained weights can be accessed via \href{https://github.com/orouskhani/TopCow2023}{github.com/orouskhani/TopCow2023}.
+They took part in the MRA binary task in 2023 using the patch-based 3D nnUNet framework with a modified 3-component loss function consisting of Dice, Cross-Entropy (CE) and TopK loss.
+The code, models and trained weights can be accessed via \url{https://github.com/orouskhani/TopCow2023}.

-\paragraph{\textbf{WilliWillsWissen}} The submissions were made by Maximilian R. Rokuss, Yannick Kirchhoff, Nico Disch, Julius Holzschuh, Fabian Isensee and Klaus Maier-Hein.
-The team took part in all four tracks and tasks employing a patch-based 3D nnUNet-with various adaptations.
-To improve connectedness they incorporated the clDice and a recall on the skeleton of the vessels (SkelRecall); they trained the models on all available data, irrespective of the modality; and they employed a 5-fold cross-validation ensemble per model as well as a subsequent ensemble of two differently trained models for each submission.
-The Docker can be accessed upon request and the code will be made publicly available.